nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * If you are an advanced user, you are welcome to edit your tags manually by editing the json file!
   </box>

+### Exporting events : `export`

+JABPro currently does not support exporting Events.
+This feature will be implemented in future iterations.

 --------------------------------------------------------------------------------------------------------------------